 Yes, absolutely.
 You can cancel your term life policy by stopping premium payments.
 You won’t be charged any cancellation fee.

-Would I get my money back if I cancel my term life insurance policy?
+Would I get my cash back if I cancel my term life insurance policy?

 No, you won’t.
 That’s because it doesn’t build cash value.
-So when you cancel it, there’s no refund.
+So when you end it, there’s no refund.

 How long should my life insurance coverage last?